 INTRODUCTION

 Compound farms are traditional agricultural systems in sub-Saharan Africa that integrate crops, livestock, and trees to maximize productivity and sustainability.
-Households take advantage of available lands surrounding their homes to cultivate crops, using domestic and livestock wastes to fertilize the soil.
-These lands surrounding homesteads on which crops are grown are generally known as compound farms.
+Households take advantage of available lands surrounding their homes to cultivate crops, using domestic and livestock wastes to fertilized the soil.
+These lands surrounding homesteads on which crops were grown known as compound farms.
 Compound farms encompass an agroforestry system involving the management of economic trees and shrubs mixed with crops and small livestock within the compounds of individual houses (Okafor and Fernandes, 1987).
 Soil fertility is maintained by adding household, farm, and animal wastes into the soil.
 These systems are vital in tropical regions, ensuring food security and maintaining soil fertility under resource-constrained conditions.
-Management practices adopted by farmers are crucial to the overall soil fertility and productivity status of compound farms.
+The management practices adopted by farmers are crucial to the overall soil fertility and productivity status of compound farms.

 Soil fertility and physical properties often differ across slope positions (Awdenegest and Nicholas, 2008).
 Slope gradients influence soil properties through processes such as erosion, leaching, and nutrient redistribution.
 Previous studies have demonstrated that slope position can influence soil pH, organic matter, cation exchange capacity, carbon and nitrogen contents of soils (Mulugeta et al., 2012).
-Upper slopes are often subject to nutrient depletion due to runoff, while lower slopes may experience nutrient accumulation.
-In southeastern Nigeria, studies have shown that slope gradients affect the distribution of nitrogenous and non-nitrogenous organic compounds, with lower slopes exhibiting higher mean values of humic substances, which are crucial for long-term soil aggregate stabilization (Essien et al., 2024).
-Similarly, in northwestern Ethiopia, slope gradients, along with soil and water conservation practices, significantly impact soil physicochemical properties, including total nitrogen and available phosphorus (Atinafu et al., 2024).
+Upper slopes are often subjected to nutrient depletion due to runoff, while lower slopes may experience nutrient accumulation.
+In south-eastern Nigeria, studies have shown that slope gradients affect the distribution of nitrogenous and non-nitrogenous organic compounds, with lower slopes exhibiting higher mean values of humic substances, which are crucial for long-term soil aggregate stabilization (Essien et al., 2024).
+Similarly, in northwestern Ethiopia, slope gradients, with soil and water conservation practices, significantly impact soil physico-chemical properties including total nitrogen and available phosphorus (Atinafu et al., 2024).
 But most research has focused on large-scale agricultural systems, neglecting the unique characteristics of compound farms.
 Farmers must consider the slope positions of their farmlands as a critical approach to managing the fertility of the soils effectively.
 Nutrient dynamics within compound farms, especially across slope gradients, are poorly researched, despite their potential to influence crop productivity.
-There is little or no available information on the effects of slopes or anthropogenic activities on soil fertility properties in compound farms.
-The objective of this study is to assess how slope gradients influence topsoil nutrient dynamics within compound farms in a tropical environment.
+There is little information on effect of slopes or anthropogenic activities on soil fertility properties in compound farms.
+The objective of this study was to assess how slope gradients influenced topsoil nutrient dynamics within compound farms in a tropical environment.
 We hypothesized that slope gradients influence the distribution of key soil nutrients in compound farms.
 While natural processes typically lead to reduced fertility on upper slopes due to erosion and nutrient accumulation on lower slopes, anthropogenic activities like intensive cultivation, fertilization, irrigation and other management practices in compound farms can alter or even reverse these patterns.
-Such that upper slopes may have higher fertility status through targeted nutrient inputs whereas lower slopes may have reduced nutrient levels through overcultivation and poor management practices.
+Such that upper slopes have higher fertility status through targeted nutrient inputs whereas lower slopes may have reduced nutrient levels through overcultivation and poor management practices.
 The findings will help compound farmers implement slope-specific soil management strategies, contributing to food security and sustainable farming in resource-limited regions.

 MATERIALS AND METHODS